Contents:

 Whenever you are reporting a bug, you should briefly scan over our below bug reporting guidelines to help our developers in resolving the issue:

-Try to provide us with a minimal test case for reproducing the problem.
+that is part of the default Shark installation.
+You can directly copy its output into your bug report. - Try to provide us with a minimal test case for reproducing the problem.

 Please click on Getting started.